ubirch/ubirch-client-go/README.md

 | protected header | "alg" | 1 | -7 ([ES256](https://cose-wg.github.io/cose-spec/#rfc.section.8.1)) | Identifier for the cryptographic algorithm used for signing |
 | unprotected header | "kid" | 4 |  <UUID (bytes) corresponding to the key used for signing> | Key identifier |

+**Note, that the `COSE_Sign1` object will not be verifiable, if it does not have the original data as payload.**

+If only a hash (and not the original data) is sent to the COSE service, the original data must be inserted into the payload field of the returned `COSE_Sign1` object afterwards, in order to get a valid (verifiable) COSE object.

-#### How to create COSE objects with hashes
+#### How to create valid COSE objects without sending original data to the service

-Here are the steps to create a valid `COSE_Sign1` object with the appropriate hash, which needs to be sent to the client.
+Here are the steps to create a valid `COSE_Sign1` object with the appropriate hash, which needs to be sent to the COSE service.

-*These are only necessary when using the `/hash`-endpoint of the COSE signing service.
-When sending original data, this is done internally by the client.*
+*These are only necessary when using the `/hash`-endpoint of the COSE service.
+When sending original data, this is done internally by the service.*

-1. Create a [Sig_structure](https://tools.ietf.org/html/rfc8152#section-4.4) and fill the fields.
+1. Create a [Sig_structure](https://tools.ietf.org/html/rfc8152#section-4.4) with the following fields.

     ```fundamental
         Sig_structure = [
-            context : "Signature1",
+            context : "Signature1",           # text string identifying the context of the signature
             body_protected : serialized_map,  # the serialized CBOR-encoded protected header map of the `COSE_Sign1` object (b'\xA1\x01\x26') => {1: -7} => {"alg": <ES256>}
             external_aad : bstr,              # empty (b'')
             payload : bstr                    # original data (b'<payload>')
         ]
     ```

+    - context: `"Signature1"`           (identifier for `COSE_Sign1`)
+    - body_protected: `b'\xA1\x01\x26'` (identifier for `ECDSA P-256` signing algorithm)
+    - external_aad: `b''`               (not used)
+    - payload: *here goes the original data bytes*

-2. Create the value *ToBeSigned* by encoding the `Sig_structure` to a byte string, using the CBOR encoding described in [Section 14](https://cose-wg.github.io/cose-spec/#rfc.section.14).
+2. Create the value *ToBeSigned* by encoding the `Sig_structure` to a byte string, using the CBOR-encoding described in [Section 14](https://cose-wg.github.io/cose-spec/#rfc.section.14).

-3. Create the SHA256 hash of the serialized CBOR-encoded Sig_structure.
+3. Create the SHA256 hash of the CBOR-encoded Sig_structure.

-4. Send hash to COSE signing service.
+4. Send hash to COSE service.

-5. CBOR-decode response into `COSE_Sign1` structure.
+5. CBOR-decode response into `COSE_Sign1` structure with the following fields.

     ```fundamental
         COSE_Sign1 = [